erjank/teaching/performance.md

     something you have chosen to work on helps you stay focused, which in turn increases the odds that you'll see progress.

-1.  *Balance positive and negative feedback.*  One method is a "compliment sandwiches" made up of one positive, one negative, and a second positive observation.
-Another (which we discuss below) is to ask for at least one point in each of several categories.

-1. Use a feedback translator.
+3. Use a feedback translator.
 Have a fellow instructor (or other trusted person in the room) read over all the feedback and give an executive summary.
 It can be easier to hear "It sounds like most people are following, so you could speed up" than to read several notes all saying, "this is too slow" or "this is boring".

-1. Most importantly, *be kind to yourself*.
+4. Most importantly, *be kind to yourself*.
 Many of us are very critical of ourselves, so it's always helpful to jot down what we thought of ourselves *before* getting feedback from others.
     That allows us to compare what we think of our performance with what